10DLC outbound SMS registration tips

 You need to register for the most appropriate use case which reflects the type of messages which will be sent in that use case.
 You can register for multiple use cases, one at a time.

 - Standard use cases are commonly used to provide customer care, account notifications, and marketing or promotional content.
-More categories are available, you can select up to 5 categories per standard use case.
+More categories are available.
+You can select up to 5 categories per standard use case.

 Special use cases should be avoided (unless specifically required) as they may require special prerequisites, are more difficult to get approved for, or require additional vetting and verification.